-This course is part of a two-year sequence and is designed for students with a qualifying disability as documented in the IEP.
+Year-long Geometry A is the first part of a two-year sequence and is designed for students with a qualifying disability as documented in the IEP.
 This course will count as one math credit required for a regular diploma.